OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Experiments

 \subsection{Synthetic Function Minimization}

-Here we utilize synthetic functions to demonstrate the enhanced performance of our \ours{} algorithm compared to existing baselines, including the standard FOO algorithm namely \van{} baseline, FOO with parallelized line search namely \lis{} baseline where learning rate is scaled by $s \in [N]$ for every parallel process, and FOO with ideally parallelized iterations namely \targ{} baseline which impractically utilizes the ground-truth gradient to obtain the inputs for parallelized iterations.
-Specifically, the \van{} baseline is equivalent to Algo.~\ref{alg:optex} with parallelism of $N\,{=}\,1$; the \lis{} baseline is equivalent to Algo.~\ref{alg:optex} with $\vmu_t(\vtheta_{t,s-1})$ being $\nabla f(\vtheta_{t,0}, \vx)$; the \targ{} baseline is equivalent to Algo.~\ref{alg:optex} with $\vmu_t(\vtheta_{t,s-1})$ being $\nabla f(\vtheta_{t,s-1}, \vx)$ and $\vtheta_t = \vtheta_t^{\smash{(N)}}$.
-These synthetic functions and the experimental setup applied here are in Appx. \ref{sec:app:syn}.
+Here, we utilize synthetic functions to demonstrate the enhanced performance of our \ours{} framework compared to existing baselines, including the standard FOO algorithm, namely \van{}, and FOO with ideally parallelized iterations, namely \targ{}, which ideally but impractically utilizes the ground-truth gradient to obtain the inputs for the iterations to be parallelized.
+More specifically, the \van{} baseline is equivalent to Algo.~\ref{alg:optex} with parallelism of $N\,{=}\,1$, and the \targ{} baseline is equivalent to Algo.~\ref{alg:optex} with $\vmu_t(\vtheta_{t,s-1})$ being replaced with $\nabla f(\vtheta_{t,s-1})$, indicating the desired parallelized iteration we aim to approximate.
+We have also provided a comprehensive illustration of these baselines in Appx.~\ref{sec:app:baselines} and detailed experimental setup applied here in Appx. \ref{sec:app:syn}.

-The results, depicted in Fig. \ref{fig:syn} with $d=10^5$, $\sigma^2=0$, and $N=5$, reveal the efficacy of \ours{} even for deterministic optimization (i.e., $\sigma^2=0$).
-Specifically, Fig.~\ref{fig:syn} demonstrates that \ours{} consistently achieves a notable speedup, at least 2$\times$ that of \van{}, when operating with a parallelism of $N=5$ to reach an equivalent level of optimality gap.
-This observation is in congruence with the result of Cor.~\ref{cor:parall}.
-Of note, \ours{} exhibits slight underperformance compared to \targ{}, which is reasonable since \targ{} can utilize the ground-truth gradient whereas \ours{} relies on kernelized gradient estimation for parallelized iterations.
-This observation is in line with the insight from our iteration complexity analysis detailed in Thm.~\ref{th:upper}.
-Overall, the results in Fig. \ref{fig:syn} have provided empirical support for the efficacy of our \ours{} in expediting FOO, which substantiates our theoretical justifications in Sec. \ref{sec:theory}.
+The results in Fig. \ref{fig:syn} with $\sigma^2=0$ and $N=5$ have demonstrated the efficacy of our \ours{} framework for deterministic optimization (i.e., $\sigma^2=0$).
+Specifically, Fig.~\ref{fig:syn} shows that \ours{} consistently achieves a notable speedup in optimization efficiency measured by the number of sequential iterations, which is at least 2$\times$ more efficient than the \van{} baseline, when optimizing with parallelism of $N=5$ to reach an equivalent level of optimality gap.
+This is roughly in line with the result of our Cor.~\ref{cor:parall}, implying the validity of our Cor.~\ref{cor:parall}.
+Meanwhile, although our \ours{} framework slightly underperforms the \targ{} baseline, such a phenomenon is in fact quite reasonable since the \targ{} baseline can leverage the ground-truth gradient whereas \ours{} relies on the kernelized gradient estimation with estimation error bounded in Thm.~\ref{th:grad-error} to parallelize sequential iterations.
+This also aligns with the insight from our iteration complexity analysis in Thm.~\ref{th:upper}.
+Overall, the results in Fig. \ref{fig:syn} have provided strong empirical support for the efficacy of our \ours{} in expediting FOO, as theoretically justified in our Sec. \ref{sec:theory-complexity}.
+We also present a number of ablation studies as well as analyses in Appx. \ref{sec:app:more-results} to examine the effects of different components in our proposed \ours{} framework on its effectiveness.